 Norm resides in Alliston with his family and for 15 years has owned and operated a small insurance and financial services firm.
 He started with a global pharmaceutical company and was part of a management development program where he rotated throughout the organization before being responsible for the Operation’s Personnel/Organizational Development.
-Norms next role was with a large professional services firm as a consultant for Change Management and Organizational Development.
-Norm spent nearly 10 years as a local volunteer firefighter where he also served on the board of directors for the association.
+Norm’s next role was with a large professional services firm as a consultant for Change Management and Organizational Development.
+Norm spent nearly 10 years as a local volunteer firefighter where he also served on the Board of Directors for the association.
 He has an Hons.
-Degree in Psychology, with a focus on Industrial Organizational Psychology, and his Post Grad education in Human Resource Management.
+Degree in Psychology, with a focus on Industrial Organizational Psychology, and his post-grad education is in Human Resource Management.

 Wendy Fairley, Director

 Wendy has resided in New Tecumseth since 1973.
 Her professional life was spent in education; first as a special education teacher and finally as Principal.
 As well Wendy has extensive experience in that sector with a focus on Educational Leadership.
-Currently Wendy teaches for Lakehead University (Orillia campus) in the Faculty of Education.
+Currently Wendy teaches for the Faculty of Education at Nipissing University.

 Sheila Kaarlela, Director

 Sheila has lived in the Township of Adjala-Tosorontio for the past nine years.
 She is semi-retired after spending over 28 years in the pharmaceutical industry with executive positions in sales and marketing.
 Along with her husband she is a partner in a consulting business with a focus on pharmaceuticals and healthcare.
 Sheila became a member of the Stevenson Memorial Hospital Foundation in 2012 and served on the Communications Committee.
 As well, she Co-chaired the 2012 Stevenson Memorial Hospital Foundation Gala.
-For the past four years she has been a member of the Stevenson Memorial Hospital Communication Committee and Quality Committee, report directly to the Board of Directors.
+For the past four years she has been a member of the Stevenson Memorial Hospital Communication Committee and Quality Committee, reporting directly to the Board of Directors.
+She became a member of the hospital Board of Directors in 2017.
 Sheila spends her free time golfing, horseback riding, gardening, and curling.
-Dedicating time to causes such as the redevelopment of Stevenson Memorial Hospital is very rewarding.
+Dedicating time to causes such as the redevelopment of Stevenson Memorial Hospital is very rewarding to her.

 John Murray, Director

 John is a resident of Rosemont where he and his family are engaged in the extensive rejuvenation of a century farm.
-A lawyer by profession, John is Registrar, Chartered Professional Accountants of Ontario, and has served as a director and officer of not-for-profit and charitable organizations for nearly twenty years.
+A lawyer by profession, John is President & CEO of the Immigration Consultants of Canada Regulatory Council, and has served as a director and officer of not-for-profit and charitable organizations for over twenty years.

-The President and CEO; Vice-President & Chief Nursing Executive; Chief of Staff, President of the Medical Staff; Vice President of Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex- officio members of the Board.
+The President and CEO; Vice-President/Chief Nursing Executive; Chief of Staff, Chief Financial & Information Officer, President of the Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex- officio members of the Board.